muhammad-asad-26/AIO-ToggleShowPassword/README.md

 Place the widget close to password input field(s).

 Display an icon for switching a password input to visible text.
-Then dislpaying another icon for switching back.
+Then displaying another icon for switching back.

 In many cases this would be images such as eyes open and eyes closed.